laraadeboye/Steghub-Devops-Cloud-Engineer/ANSIBLE-CONFIG-DYNAMIC/ansible-dynamic-and-community-roles.md

 ```

 - Configure the task.
-I modified my yaml file to handle the existing configuration file `webserver-lb.conf` I previously created on the apache_lb server
+I modified my yaml file to handle the existing configuration file `webserver-lb.conf` I previously created on the apache_lb server.

 ```yaml
 # tasks file for apache_lb